 Immediately after washing your tattoo gently apply a thin layer of Aquaphor or fragrance free Aveeno which are the most frequently recommended products.
 Please do not smother the tattoo with lotion.

 Now is best time to switch from a heavy ointment to a fragrance free lotion.
 By day four your tattoo should not feel as raw as it did the first three days.

 Scabbing is common.
 Redness and swelling are common.
-Don't freak out.
+Don’t freak out.
 Just repeat the washing and application of lotion as outlined above.
-Actually you can apply lotion as often as you like, however be sure to only use enough to thoroughly penetrate the tattoo.
+Actually you can apply lotion as often as

 There’s not too much that can go wrong with your tattoo.
 Some people experience heavy and prolonged scabbing.

 If there is some fading of color this is normal.
 Most artists will go over a tattoo in 4 to 6 weeks to brighten or darken your design if need be.